tuanalistadedatos/tuanalistadedatos/README.md

 Welcome to my GitHub profile!

-I hold a degree in <u> **Economics** </u> from the Complutense University of Madrid with a specialization in **Data Analysis**.
+I hold a degree in ***Economics*** from the Complutense University of Madrid with a specialization in ***Data Analysis***.
 The technological world is transforming our lives, which is why I believe that combining finance with data analysis is theperfect mix to boost the results of any company.
 I have a clear goal in mind...
 To improve the quality of life for every individual.

 ---